OSGConnect/connectbook/stashcache.md

-[title]: - "Introduction to Stashcache"
+[title]: - "Introduction to StashCache"

 What is StashCache?
 -------------------